yasaminashoori/CS_Books/README.md

-# :file_folder:This Repo includes my collections in the form of essential and summarized C# for employment.
+# :file_folder:This Repo includes my collections in the form of essential and summarized Back-End/Front-End for employment.
 # Includes  :
 1 - C# Microsoft Documnet (important topics).